 How are efficient distribution and permanent archiving and accessibility of BG articles achieved by the publisher Copernicus Publications?

 BG and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications, preprints as well as final journal articles, are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

 How are preprints and interactive comments archived, and are the interactive comments citable?

-How does BG ensure the quality of its manuscripts in discussion?
+How does BG ensure the quality of its preprints?

 What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in BG?
-Can the manuscript be removed from BGD?
+Can the preprint be removed?

 For further information, please see the EGU Position Statement.

-Nevertheless, we are aware that the appearance of a manuscript in BGD and subsequent non-acceptance into BG can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript as preprint and subsequent non-acceptance for BG can be inconvenient for authors.
 In such cases, the authors have the following options to proceed:

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.